The Two Degree Difference: Solar energy

-Stromberg explains that Vermonters can still power their homes more efficiently, no matter the season.
-In addition to getting direct energy from solar panels, she says going solar also allows you to store extra energy on a battery for a later day.
+Stromberg explains that Vermonters can still power their homes more efficiently with solar, no matter the season.
+In addition to getting direct energy from panels, solar also allows you to store extra energy on a battery for a later day.

 “For whatever reason, during a power outage you can tap into that energy and be able to run your essentials, your phone charger your refrigerator, things you really need in those moments,” she said.

-Stromberg adds that while this benefits the environment, it can also significantly reduce, if not offset peoples energy bill costs.
+Stromberg adds that while this benefits the environment, it can also significantly reduce, if not offset, energy costs.
 Vermonters import 100 percent of the oil and gas they consume, so experts say the switch also provides economic value.

-Governor Scott’s 2022 budget, which passed last week, includes $250 million over the next 3 years to help Vermonters do their part on climate.
-Miller sees this is a good starting place, but says their must be equity in clean energy, too.
+Gov. Phil Scott’s 2022 budget, which passed last week, includes $250 million over the next three years to help Vermonters do their part on climate.
+Miller sees this is a good starting place, but says there must be equity in clean energy, too.

 “What’s really critical is to avail themselves of those opportunities,” Miller said.
 “Really focus on helping those who can’t afford necessarily on their own to make those investments.”